Prajithp/cp_addon_converter/README.md

 Note:
 - You will have to create the DB's and users manually once the conversion is complete.
-Also you will have replace the old mysql connection strings from the web scripts.
+Also you will have to replace the old mysql connection strings from the web scripts.

 ```bash
 root@server1 [~]# perl convert_addon.pl